 .17 the Ship Energy Efficiency Management Plan (SEEMP) including, where applicable, the methodology that will be used to collect the data required by regulation 22A27 of the Annex and the methodology that will be used to calculate the ship’s attained annual operational CII required by regulation 28 of the Annex (with a plan of corrective actions included - for a ship rated as D for 3 consecutive years or rated as E) and the associated confirmations of compliance in respect of that methodology; and

-.18 for the year 201923 and onwards that the ship has, no later than 1 June of each following year, the required Statement(s) of Compliance – Fuel Oil Consumption Reporting and operational carbon intensity rating covering at least the last five years.
+.18 for the year 201923 and onwards that the ship has, no later than 1 June of each following year, the required Statement(s) of Compliance – Fuel Oil Consumption Reporting and operational carbon intensity rating covering at least the last five years as applicable.

 The Record Books referenced in sub-paragraphs .1, .5, .10 and .13 above may be presented in an electronic format.
 A declaration from the Administration should be viewed in order to accept this electronic record book.
 If a declaration cannot be provided, a hard copy Record Book will need to be presented for examination.